adityatripathiiit/Python-Based-Automated-Verilog-Code-Generator-For-Arithmetic-Unit/README.md

 Week 2:
 1. Kogge Stone adder:
 Like the carry-look ahead adder, it also produces Generate and Propagate bits at each stage, and it is also a parallel prefix adder.
-Only, the difference occurs in the pre processing step of the adder.
+Only, the difference occurs in the carry look ahead adder.

 # gray cell and black cell to be explained by roopakji